NikolaVk/battleship-wars/README.md

 - Battlefield

-    - Both the players boards are generated ramdomly making sure the ships stay inside the grid and don's overlap each other
+    - Both the players boards are generated randomly making sure the ships stay inside the grid and don's overlap each other
     - The player is unable to see the opponents ships

-- The oponent
+- The opponent
-    - The player is going againts a computer
+    - The player is going against a computer
     - The computer does not strike more than once in the same spot
     - The computer if it gets one hit it will try to find the second one otherwise it will start looking at different places again

 - Feedback and error messages
     - The player gets a feedback after every round if he/her got shot or if the computer missed
-    - The player also gets a feedback if he/she get a got or miss on the oponents grid
+    - The player also gets a feedback if he/she gets a got or miss on the opponents grid
     - If invalid coordinates are given larger than the grid itself it displays an error message